Zum Hauptinhalt springen

 What is business insurance in Germany?

-“Business insurance” in Germany is an umbrella term, not a single product.
+In Germany, “business insurance” is an umbrella term for several separate policies.
 The German word is Gewerbeversicherung.
-Most small and medium companies end up with two or three policies: a liability policy (either Berufshaftpflicht for professional-advice work or Betriebshaftpflicht for trade and craft work), a cyber policy, and sometimes a D&O policy if the company is a GmbH or UG.
-There is no single “business insurance” you can buy.
-You build a portfolio that matches your specific risk profile.
+Most small and medium companies end up with two or three of them: a liability policy (either Berufshaftpflicht for advice and planning work, or Betriebshaftpflicht for trade and craft work), a cyber policy, and a D&O policy if the company is a GmbH or UG.
+You cannot buy one ready-made “business insurance” off the shelf.
+You assemble the cover that matches your own risk profile, which is exactly what the comparison pages on this site help you do.

 Which business insurance does your company need?